Cooksy

 Reducing hesitation by clarifying the next step.

 During usability testing, users hesitated when reviewing ingredients and deciding what to do next.
-Multiple actions competed for attention, making progression feel uncertain.
+Multiple competing actions created uncertainty and slowed progression.

-Based on these observations, I refined the layout and hierarchy to clarify the primary action, reduce competing options, and guide users forward with more confidence.
+To address this, I refined the layout and hierarchy to clearly prioritize the primary action, reduce competition between options, and guide users forward with confidence.

 Before : Competing actions and unclear progression during ingredient review